nikkoxgonzales/pytorch-neat/README.md

+# NIKKO's Notes
+This is a fork of the NEAT wrapper PyTorch-NEAT.
+This is a test using cartpoles and OpenAI gym to integrate the wrapper.
+I did this to see if the GPU acceleration can increase NEAT's learning rate.

 # PyTorch-NEAT
 A PyTorch implementation of the NEAT (NeuroEvolution of Augmenting Topologies) method which was originally created by Kenneth O. Stanley as a principled approach to evolving neural networks.
 [Read the paper here](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).